d-led/cctray-rpi-unicorn-hat-monitor/README.md

 sudo python poll.py <cctray.xml_url> <poll_wait_s>
 ```

+- the cctray.xml URL can include basic authentication
 - if the number of status entries exceeds the number of LEDs on the LED matrix (64, here), only the top level entries will be used.
 - after the number of top level exceeds the number of LEDs, the input will be trimmed